 - 1/3 cup Fruity Extra Virgin Olive Oil

 - 1/2 tsp.vanilla extract

-We really enjoyed this crinkle sugar cookies.
+We really enjoyed these crinkle sugar cookies.
 They are so pretty, and delicious.
-When visiting their site I had already know a little about Olive Oil but, found out some really great facts about olive oil, and information about European Olive Oils.
+When visiting their site I had already known a little about Olive Oil but, found out some really great facts about olive oil, and information about European Olive Oils.

 Why Choose European Olive Oils?